-For more information, visit the Fisher & Phillips website at www.laborlawyers.com or contact your regular Fisher & Phillips attorney or any of the lawyers in our Workplace Safety and Catastrophe Management Group.
+For more information contact your regular Fisher Phillips attorney or any of the lawyers in our Workplace Safety and Catastrophe Management Group.

 This Legal Alert provides an overview of a specific federal program.
 It is not intended to be, and should not be construed as, legal advice for any particular fact situation.